castorini/anserini/docs/experiments-covid.md

 | `anserini` | `r5.rf` (NIST post-processed)      | 0.7346 | 0.9470 | 0.3280 | 0.6378

 The scores of the post-processed runs match those reported by NIST.
-We see that that NIST post-processing improves scores slightly.
+We see that NIST post-processing improves scores slightly.

 Below, we report the effectiveness of the runs using the "complete" cumulative qrels file (covering rounds 1 through 5).
 This qrels file, provided by NIST as [`qrels-covid_d5_j0.5-5.txt`](https://ir.nist.gov/covidSubmit/data/qrels-covid_d5_j0.5-5.txt), is stored in our repo as [`qrels.covid-complete.txt`](../src/main/resources/topics-and-qrels/qrels.covid-complete.txt)).